-In total two peers provided input during stage 1: Australia and the United Kingdom.
-Out of these two peers, one had a MAP case with Guernsey that started in 2017, which is the only MAP case in Guernsey's inventory that started in 2016, 2017 or 2018.
+In total two peers provided input: Australia and the United Kingdom.
+Out of these two peers, one had a MAP case with Guernsey that started on or after 1 January 2016, which is the only MAP case in Guernsey's inventory that started in 2016, 2017 or 2018.
 This peer reported having had limited interactions with Guernsey which can be explained by the fact that it closed the case unilaterally.
-During stage 2, the United Kingdom provided input.
-For this stage, this peer also represents 100% of post-2015 MAP cases in Guernsey's inventory that started in 2016-20.
-This peer provided information that it has reached a new competent authority agreement with Guernsey on company residence tie-breaker, which was done very easily and quickly.